What is Bell palsy?

 Bell palsy often goes away without treatment.
 Some treatments may help you get better faster or help prevent other problems caused by Bell palsy.

 - Medicine may be given to decrease swelling and irritation of your facial nerve.
-You may receive antiviral medicine if your caregiver thinks a virus caused your Bell palsy.
-Your caregiver may also suggest acetaminophen or ibuprofen to reduce pain.
+You may receive antiviral medicine if your healthcare provider thinks a virus caused your Bell palsy.
+Your healthcare provider may also suggest acetaminophen or ibuprofen to reduce pain.
 These medicines are available without a doctor's order.
 Ask which medicine to take, and how much you need.
 Follow directions.
 Acetaminophen can cause liver damage, and ibuprofen can cause stomach bleeding or kidney damage.

 - You have a fever.